Biodiversity

 There are many good examples of agri-environment scheme, landscape restoration, and catchment initiatives, which positively contribute towards looking after this special landscape.
 These need to become more widespread if we are to protect and restore valuable habitats, biodiversity and soil quality to adapt to climate change across the Broads.

 28% of the Broads is protected for nature, with additional areas of Local Nature Reserves and nature focused farmland also providing nature recovery and a mix of other public goods by a range of partners and land managers.
-Some protected habitats, especially water and wetlands, fail European Habitats Directive standards for reasons including excessive nutrients.
-The government commitment to restore 75% of Sites of Special Scientific Interest into favourable condition by 2042 and 80% in Protected Landscapes was at just under 60% (4,301ha) in the Broads in 2024
+Our StoryMap allows you to see the where these protected sites are.
+Some protected habitats, especially water and wetlands, fail government targets for reasons including excessive nutrients.
+The government commitment to restore 75% of Sites of Special Scientific Interest into favourable condition by 2042 and 80% in Protected Landscapes was at just under 60% (4,301ha) in the Broads in 2024.

 These core areas are predominantly driven by sustainable water management and farming practices.
 Places such as Estates at Raveningham, Horsey and Somerleyton show us what is achievable.
 The Estates and farmers working with the Broads Authority and partners have made several important changes to water, wetland and vegetation management over the last few years and are considering restoration of peatland or wet grasslands to create some of the most cherished wetland habitats in the Broads.